rust-lang/rust-mode/README.md

 mode for integration with Cargo, Rust's package manager.

 ## Rustic
-[rustic](https://github.com/brotzeit/rustic) is a fork of rust-mode extending it.
+[rustic](https://github.com/brotzeit/rustic) is a fork of rust-mode, extending it with other features such as integration with LSP and with flycheck.

 # For package maintainers